The Fruit Of Hope

 The pineapple is a symbol of hospitality.
 Once an exotic and costly delicacy saved for royalty, the pineapple now stands as a welcoming beacon for all.
 The Jews and Gentiles in Rome should have been a vibrant reflection of the Lord welcoming all and worshiping together.
 Instead, they were a reflection of a culture.
 The choice of colors does not reflect any one thing except they are vibrant.
 We are to be a vibrant reflection of our Lord because He is vibrant.

-One of the observations from Chapters Romans 1-11, is that the Body of Christ (those who say they love Christ) is not serving each other in humility and they are not pleasing to God.
-All this is centered around the gentile and Jewish Christians who live in Rome and have conflict between each other.
+In the first 11 chapters of Romans we see that many people in the Church are not serving each other in humility.
+Most of this seems to be a conflict between the Roman Gentile and Jewish Christians.
 The Jews had put their hope in the law(works – 9:30-32).
 They were not resting in the Lord’s work but their own.
 There is no rest for the one who must keep working for their salvation.
 The Gentiles were arrogant because they thought themselves morally superior to the Jews.(11:17-23) They, also, were not resting in what the Lord had done.
 He reminds the gentiles of the kindness that God has shown them by grafting them in.
 The two cultures of the Jew and the Gentile had come clashing together.

 In CH 12, Paul reminds those who say they love Christ to be sincere and loving.
 He charges them: “Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the faith God has distributed to each of you.”
 They live in hypocrisy showing little passion, little hope in the Lord.
 They are not a reflection of what the Lord has done or who He is.
 They don’t use their gifts to glorify the Lord.
 They use what is comfortable to them.
 Their rest/hope is in themselves.
 Zeal is mentioned several times in this passage.
 Paul connects it to their hope.
 Because their hope is in their own works, they have no passion, no joy, no zeal.